s13rw81/equestrian-club-management-system/api_specs/clubs_api.md

 #### Authentication and RBAC
 1. This would be an authenticated route.
-2. The user must have the role `UserRles.USER`
+2. The user must have the role `UserRoles.USER`

 #### The Flow
 1. Create a new document in the `riding_lesson_service_booking` collection.